openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 .. meta::
    :description: The GPU plugin in the Intel® Distribution of OpenVINO™ toolkit
-                 is is an OpenCL based plugin for inference of deep neural networks on Intel® GPus.
+                 is an OpenCL based plugin for inference of deep neural networks on Intel® GPus.